 To Prepare the Salmon

 - Rinse 2 skin-on salmon fillets and pat dry.
-Season one side with half of the ¼ tsp Diamond Crystal kosher salt and half of the ⅛ tsp freshly ground black pepper.
+Season one side with some of the ¼ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.
 Tip: The salmon skin will hold the flesh together while cooking.

 - Flip over and season the other side with the remaining salt and black pepper.

 - Flip over and sprinkle the rest of the flour on the other side.
-Gently press it to adhere and then remove the excess flour.
+Gently press it to adhere, then remove the excess flour.

 To Cook the Salmon

 - Heat a frying pan over medium heat.
-When the pan is hot, add ½ Tbsp neutral oil and 1 Tbsp unsalted butter.
-Take care not to burn the butter.
-If the frying pan gets too hot, reduce the heat or remove it from the heat temporarily.
-Then, sear the skin of the salmon fillets: One at a time, press the skin against the hot frying pan‘s surface for 15 seconds before laying it skin side (or presentation side) down in the pan.
-Repeat with the remaining salmon.
-Tip: The presentation side (skin side) should go down into the pan first because you will get the best browning on the first side that hits the clean pan.
+When hot, add ½ Tbsp neutral oil and 1 Tbsp unsalted butter.
+Do not burn the butter.
+If the pan gets too hot, reduce the heat or move the pan off the heat temporarily.
+Next, sear the salmon skin: One fillet at a time, press the skin against the hot pan‘s surface for 15 seconds before laying the fillet skin side down in the pan.
+Repeat with the other fillet.
+Tip: The presentation side (the skin side) should go into the pan first because you will get the best browning on the first side that hits the clean pan.

-- Cook the salmon for 3 minutes, or until the bottom is golden brown, and then flip.
+- Cook the salmon for 3 minutes until the bottom is golden brown, and then flip.

 - To the pan, add 1 Tbsp sake—1 Tbsp for thin fillets and no more than 2 Tbsp for thicker fillets.
 Cover the pan with a lid and reduce the stove‘s heat to low.
 Steam the salmon for about 3–5 minutes, depending on the fillet thickness.
 If the sake has evaporated but the salmon isn‘t cooked through yet, add another tablespoon of sake and continue steaming.